Linux For Normies (from a normie's point of view)

 Even though several Linux distributions were built to be more user friendly, this path will make you rely on other people's software.
 Be careful with what you choose to use.

 With that out of the way, there are many great distros you can choose from.
-I highly encourage choosing a distro which is widely used since it has more hardware support and a good deal of software to offer.
+I highly encourage choosing a popular distro since it offers more hardware and software support.

 For example, Ubuntu and its derivates have a software centre which makes installing packages a lot easier.
 It also comes with a straightfoward installer.